Grants

 Grant use period: By the end of November.
 The information needed for the reporting must be provided by mid-December.

 How to apply: The application link will be published on this page in early December.
-In the meantime, you can read more at this link)
+In the meantime, you can read more this link

 More information provided by the Citizen's Forum: